mhaskar/Octopus/README.md

   - command_send_url : handle the commands will be sent to the target
   - command_receiver_url : handle commands will be executed from the target
   - first_ping_url : handle the first connection from the target
+  - server_response_header : this header will show in every response

 I will change the default profile to be the following: